 The measures (values) in the data cube are:

-Users can view the AR-DRG by using a pull-down menu and can work down from the major diagnostic category (MDC) level to the surgical/medical/other partition of the MDC to the individual DRGs, as outlined below.
+Within the cubes, users can view the AR-DRG by using a pull-down menu and can work down from the Major Diagnostic Category (MDC) level to the surgical/medical/other partition of the MDC to the individual DRGs, as outlined below.

 Users of the data cube are likely to require some familiarity with AR-DRGs and have access to the definitions manual.
 This data access system does not allow searching on key words for AR-DRG.
 Users will generally need to know what MDC the information they are looking for is in, to work down to more specific levels of detail.

-All AR-DRG logic and definition changes required the mapping of ICD-9-AM and ICD-10AM diagnosis and procedure codes.
-'Mapping' refers to the process of finding an 'equivalent' code between two classifications to enable data users to interpret data partly classified in one classification and partly classified in another.
+AR-DRG logic and definition changes may require the mapping of ICD-10-AM diagnosis and ACHI procedure codes between editions.
+'Mapping' refers to the process of finding an 'equivalent' code between two editions (or classifications for the 1998–99 year) to enable data users to interpret data partly classified in one edition/classification and partly classified in another.
 This means that the data will not be completely comparable between years.
 Caution should therefore be exercised in comparing data between years.

-Data for the suppressed categories will not appear in the data cubes, but will be included in the sub-chapter, chapter and grand totals.
-Thus, the sum of separation counts presented within a chapter or sub-chapter for some codes may not match the total.
+Data for the suppressed categories will not appear in the data cubes, but will be included in the surgical/medical/other partition, MDC, and grand totals.
+Thus, the sum of separation counts presented within a surgical/medical/other partition or MDC may not match the total.